privoit/emr-hail/readme.md

 ## Deployment Guide
+_Note:  This process will create S3 buckets, IAM resources, AMI build resources, a SageMaker notebook, and an EMR cluster.
+These resources may not be covered by the AWS Free Tier, and may generate significant cost.
+For up to date information, refer to the [AWS Pricing page](https://aws.amazon.com/pricing/)._

-_Note:  You will require elevated IAM privileges in AWS, ideally AdministratorAccess, to complete this process_
+_You will require elevated IAM privileges in AWS, ideally AdministratorAccess, to complete this process._

 To deploy Hail on EMR, follow these steps: